MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 5 Data export using BYOD.md

 14. Navigate to **Module** \> **Accounts receivable** \> **Customers** \> **All
     customers**.

-15. Enter a new Customer by entering data into following fields and save the record
+15. Enter a new Customer by entering data into the following fields and save the record

     1.  **Account**: *Demo01*